 Stem Cell Boot Camp: During the first week of the program, participating students attend a preparatory lab training course called the Stem Cell Boot Camp.
 Held at Pathways to Stem Cell Science in our biotech industry training facility, this course provides hands-on training in essential bioscience techniques such as laboratory safety, pipetting, cell culture, stem cell culture, molecular biology, flow cytometry and microscopy.

-Research Internship: After completing introductory training, students join the laboratory of an academic, medical or industry scientists where they contribute to a professional research project, broadly related to stem cells and regenerative medicine.
-Pathways to Stem Cell Science is the only science education providers to place students in academic, medical and biotech industry laboratories.
-Research placements are available throughout California and New York.
+Research Internship: After completing introductory training, students join a biotech industry laboratory where they contribute to a professional research project, broadly related to stem cells and regenerative medicine.
+Pathways to Stem Cell Science is the only science education providers to place students in industry laboratories.

 Colloquium and Graduation: The Stem Cell Research Internship Program culminates on the last day with a poster presentation and graduation ceremony at our annual Colloquium.
 This annual event is open to the public and includes a poster presentation during which students showcase their work to friends, family and local scientists.